 - Next, complete the online EEB supplemental application.
 The information needed for

 this portion is listed below (a-h).
 We recommend you compose the text using a word

 processing program and then paste it into the on-line application.
 Note that any

 special formatting (italics, etc.) will be lost.

-- Statement of purpose: Please state your purpose in applying for graduate study, your particular interest in pursuing an MS in Biology with a focus in ecology and evolutionary medicine, how the program fits with your career goals, and any additional information that may aid the selection committee in evaluating your preparation and your aptitude for graduate study at UCLA.
+- Statement of Purpose: Please state your purpose in applying for graduate study, your particular area of specialization within the major, your plans for future occupation or profession, and any additional information that may aid the selection committee in evaluating your preparation and your aptitude for graduate study at UCLA.
 (Note: Please use the same response on the UCLA Graduate School Application and the supplemental application.)

 - Personal History Statement: Describe how your background, accomplishments, and life experiences led to your decision to pursue a graduate degree in the department of Ecology and Evolutionary Biology.
 Include any educational, personal, cultural, economic, or social experiences, challenges or opportunities relevant to your academic journey.
 In addition, please describe any aspects of your personal background, accomplishments, or achievements that will allow the department to evaluate your contributions to the University's diversity mission.
 Contributions to diversity and equal opportunity can take a variety of forms, such as efforts to advance equitable access to education, public service that addresses the need of a diverse population, or research that explores inequalities.

 - Curriculum vitae for uploading as a PDF or MS Word document